-The main objective of this provision is: to provide a platform that will help redefine the roles of both the government and non-governmental stakeholders in the sustainable development of the Curaçao cooperative sector.
+The main objective of this provision is to provide a platform that will help redefine the roles of both the government and the non-governmental stakeholders in the sustainable development of the Curaçao cooperative sector.

-1.6 Imperatives and preconditions for the cooperative development policy
+1.6 Imperatives and Preconditions for the Cooperative Development Policy

-1.6.1 The TRIPLE HELIX structure
+1.6.1 The Triple Helix Structure

-The definition of cooperative objectives in the short and long term must be done in consensus.
-Based on these consultations, specific problems and points for attention can be identified, that must be addressed in a certain time frame.
-Achieving consensus requires sufficient consultation with stakeholders, therefore it is important to institutionalize this consultative body.
+The definition of short and long-term cooperative objectives must be done in consensus.
+Through consultation, specific problems and points for attention can be identified, that must be addressed in a certain time frame.
+Achieving consensus requires sufficient consultation with stakeholders, and it is therefore important to institutionalize this consultative body.

-The multidisciplinary working group TRIPLE HELIX has to guarantee consensus between the stakeholders with regard to the long term cooperative strategy and also functions as a support group.
+The multidisciplinary working group Triple Helix has to guarantee consensus between the stakeholders with regard to the long-term cooperative strategy and also functions as a support group.
 This working group consists of representatives from various stakeholders within government, business and education.
-The members of the Triple Helix participate voluntarily and need perseverance and have management skills to make the desired changes.
+Triple Helix members participate voluntarily and have the management skills to make the desired changes.
 The required expertise can vary depending on the focus areas.
-Currently the emphasis is on project management, business, research and innovation, IT, economics, finance, export and / or regulations.
+Currently, the emphasis is on project management, business, research and innovation, IT, economics, finance, export and/or regulations.
 If specific projects are to be implemented, the group can create sub-working groups to facilitate implementation.